Lightstreamer/Lightstreamer-example-StockList-client-flutter/README.md

 ## Target iOS Platform

 To build and run the demo with [Xcode](https://developer.apple.com/xcode/), open the file `ios/Runner.xcworkspace` and click the menu item `Product>Run`.
 The first time, you may need to run the commands `flutter pub get` and `flutter build ios` from the terminal.

+## Target Web Platform

+To run the demo on a browser, execute this command: `flutter run -d chrome`.

 ## See Also